FreeTAKTeam/FreeTAKServer-Simulator/README.md

 Refer to gpx_example.py and wander_example.py for examples of running concurrently

-For en example, go [here](https://github.com/lennisthemenace/FreeTAKServer-Simulator-UI-Example)
+For an example, go [here](https://github.com/lennisthemenace/FreeTAKServer-Simulator-UI-Example)